 Welcome!
 I am a Postdoctoral Research Associate and Lecturer at the Princeton School of Public and International Affairs.
-Previously I served as an American Political Science Association Congressional Fellow, working on the legislative staff of Congresswoman Eleanor Holmes Norton (D-DC).
-I hold a Ph.D. in Political Science from Duke University.
+Previously, I served as an APSA Congressional Fellow.
+I hold a Ph.D. from Duke University.

-My research and teaching examine the edges of democratic politics, particularly in the United States.
-I am interested in the ways democratic boundaries are bounded and reinforced by incarceration and by institutions of empire.
-My research on these topics has appeared or is forthcoming in venues including Political Theory, Polity, American Political Thought, State Politics & Policy Quarterly, and The Washington Post.
+My research cuts across American political thought and American political development.
+In particular, I am interested in democratic equality in the U.S., and the ways in which democratic boundaries are created and reinforced by political institutions.
+My writing on these topics has appeared in venues including Perspectives on Politics, Political Theory, Polity, American Political Thought, State Politics & Policy Quarterly, and The Washington Post.

-My work has been supported by fellowships from the Tobin Project, the Triangle Intellectual History Seminar, the Kenan Institute for Ethics, and the Preparing Future Faculty program.
+My work has been supported by the APSA Centennial Center, the Tobin Project, the Triangle Intellectual History Seminar, the Kenan Institute for Ethics, and the Preparing Future Faculty program.

 I can be contacted at emamet@princeton.edu.